-‘Gehraiyaan’ Shows How Childhood Traumas Can Shape People's Narratives With Sensitivity
+‘Gehraiyaan’ Shows How Childhood Traumas Can Shape People’s Narratives With Sensitivity

 Our Foremothers Suffered Silently, Passing Down Trauma Through Generations.
 Here’s How We Break The Cycle.

+Perhaps, the movie’s relatively sensitive depiction of Alisha’s mental health issues — manifested in the form of debilitating anxiety, insecurities, emotional dysregulation, and impulsive behaviors as a result of both childhood and inter-generational trauma — made the process of empathizing with her character easier.
+Moreover, as a person who has self-harmed in the past and been shamed for it, the composure with which Shah’s character is shown to deal with the discovery of his daughter self-harming, was not something I was expecting from a mainstream Bollywood movie.

-The movie tries to show how one’s childhood traumas can define one’s narrative, but how, through their own choices, they have the power to redefine it — to some extent, at least, if not entirely.
+Gehralaiyaan tries to show how one’s childhood traumas can define their narrative, but also how, through their own choices, they have the power to redefine it — to some extent, at least, if not entirely.
 When Shah’s character says, “You don’t need to run away from the past.
 Accept what happened [and what you did].
 But always choose to move on,” I found myself flinching for a couple of seconds at yet another pop culture moment, suggesting it’s easy to move on.
-But through its narrative, the movie never suggests it’s easy to move on at all.
+But through its narrative, the movie never actually suggests it’s easy to move on at all — in fact, it’s plot is but a constant reminder of quite the opposite.

-Perhaps, the movie’s relatively sensitive depiction of Alisha’s mental health issues — manifested in the form of anxiety, insecurities, emotional dysregulation, and impulsive behaviors as a result of both childhood and inter-generational trauma — made the process of empathizing with her character easier.
-Moreover, as a person who has self-harmed in the past and been shamed for it, the composure with which Shah’s character is shown to deal with the discovery of his daughter self-harming, was not something I was expecting from a mainstream Bollywood movie.

-Instead, by encouraging acceptance of who we are, Gehraiyaan attempted to empower survivors of childhood trauma to choose their narratives — even through therapy and counseling — rather than being defined by their past.
-Instead of blaming one’s reaction to the trauma they endured, it suggests that healing — so they can salvage their mental health — might yet be a possibility.
+By encouraging acceptance of who we are, Gehraiyaan attempted to empower survivors of childhood trauma to choose their narratives — perhaps, through therapy and counseling, or even joining support groups — rather than being defined by their past.
+Instead of blaming people’s reactions to the trauma they endured, it suggests that healing — so they can salvage their own mental health and regain some control of their lives — might yet be a possibility.

-The film’s understanding of intimacy does help in some ways.
-The filmmakers’ decision to credit the movie’s intimacy director, Dar Gai, on its poster — highlights the importance of the role.
+The film’s handling of intimacy, too, sets a benchmark in some ways.
+On the one hand, it dips it’s toes into myriad forms of emotional intimacy –suggesting that intimacy isn’t limited to “steamy” scenes.
+Besides, the decision to credit the movie’s intimacy director, Dar Gai, on its poster, also highlights the importance of the role that has become all the more necessary in the wake of #MeToo.
 “You need to make sure you’re having the right conversations.
-You need to make sure you’re establishing boundaries, not violating people’s privacy or personal space,” Shakun Batra, the director of the movie, had told The Swaddle’s Rajvi Desai early last year, explaining why it’s important to have an intimacy director.
+You need to make sure you’re establishing boundaries, not violating people’s privacy or personal space,” Batra had told The Swaddle’s Rajvi Desai early last year, explaining why it’s important to have an intimacy director.

-However, despite the considerable focus on trauma and complex emotional baggage, the movie seems to box itself into an existential cage.
-But the cage is one that makes its audiences uncomfortably introspect why they view the world the way they do, and perhaps, there’s merit in that.
+However, the movie’s primary focus, to me, seemed to be it’s exploration of trauma and complex emotional baggage.
+Yet, despite its two-and-a-half-hour runtime, the movie doesn’t leave it’s audiences with all the answers.
+In doing so, the movie seems to box itself into an existential cage.
+But the cage is one that makes its audiences uncomfortably introspect why they view the world the way they do, and why they are the way they are.